jofmi/collectivo/docs/index.md

 ## A modular platform for your community

-Collectivo is an open-source framework to build your own custom platform for collaboration, participation, and self-organization.
-The software is designed to make it as easy as possible customize to the needs of different communities and organizations, develop additional extensions, and integrate existing tools into the plattform.
-Good software for all :)
+Collectivo is an open-source framework for buildig community platforms.
+It allows you to create a digital space, where users can interact with each other and organize together.
+Thanks to its modular design, the platform is completely flexible and can include [many different features](#features).
+Good software for all! :)

 ## Get in touch